Vortex solutions in the presence of Dark Portals: A model with an uncharged scalar

 \subsection{Numerical results and analytical estimates}

-Fig.~\ref{fig:s3_profile_energy} shows the numerical solution of the system eqs.~(\ref{eq:funbroken}) using a shooting method.
+Figure \ref{fig:s3_profile_energy} shows the numerical solution of the system of equations \eqref{eq:aunbroken}-\eqref{eq:hunbroken} using a shooting method.
 In fig.~\ref{fig:s3_profile_energy_p} we show the profiles of $f(r)$, $h(r)$ and the magnetic field, normalized by the magnetic field in the absence of any portal ($\Gamma=\Phi_e=0$), as a function of the distance $r$ from the core.
 The potential parameters were chosen following eqs.~(\ref{tresdos}) and (\ref{eq:s3_condicion2_minimo}), such that $\eta$ displays a condensate around the origin.
+The strength of the couplings chosen to present our results will be commented at the end of the section.
 As a consequence there is a decrease of the kinetic energy of the visible scalar, delaying the advent of $f(r)=1$ to a larger $r$ value.
 The existence of the hidden scalar condensate at the origin is due to an energetically favorable condition for the system, as it is also supported by fig.~\ref{fig:s3_profile_energy_e} where the total energy density eq.~(\ref{eq:s3_energy}) is shown.
 In this figure we have denoted $h_0\equiv h(0)$ and the curves correspond to different configurations with $h_0=0$ in the case with no condensate .
 As we can see, the larger the condensate energy ({\it i.e.} a larger $h_0$) the less the total energy density due to the fact that the potential energy associated to $\eta$ and the kinetic energy associated to $\phi$ decrease near the origin when the condensate sets up.

 {We show in fig.~\ref{fig:h0_zg} the values of $h_0$ as a function of $\Gamma \mu^2$ and $\Gamma \zeta$.
 We can see from the figure that increasing $\mu^2 \Gamma$ - the $\eta^2$ coupling - increases the condensate energy at the origin, while $\zeta \Gamma$ - the $\eta^4 $ coupling - remains small.
 This is due to the fact that $\mu^2\Gamma$ gives a negative contribution to the energy of the hidden scalar, while $\zeta\Gamma$ gives a positive one.
-The region above the red line corresponds to the parameter space where ($\langle \phi\rangle=v$, $\langle \eta\rangle=0$) is the global minimum of the system. } In Fig. \ref{fig:s3_h0Phi} we show the change in $h_0$ as a function of the SGI parameter, $\Phi_e$, with the rest of the parameters fixed (see the caption for more details).
+The region above the red line corresponds to the parameter space where ($\langle \phi\rangle=v$, $\langle \eta\rangle=0$) is the global minimum of the system. } In fig. \ref{fig:s3_h0Phi} we show the change in $h_0$ as a function of the SGI parameter, $\Phi_e$, with the rest of the parameters fixed (see the caption for more details).
 For values of $\Phi_e$ bigger than some threshold (for this configuration at $\Phi_e=0.62$), the condensate vanishes.